Skip to main content

 Reading time: 0 minute(s) (0 words)

 Amazon Redshift is a managed scalable database warehouse where Nobl9 users can store their metrics information.
-Nobl9 allows retrieving metrics data from Redshift, enabling customers to use standard SQL statements that require two specific return values - a value and a timestamp.
+Nobl9 allows retrieving metrics data from Redshift, enabling customers to use standard SQL statements that require two specific return valuesβ€”a value and a timestamp.

 Authentication

-Authentication - Scope of Support
+Authentication - scope of support

 • Nobl9 does not support SQL connections.